KhalidKhader/testing-medical-apis-instaclinic/Evaluation_Report.md

 ## Technical Architecture

-Our transcription system is built with a language-specific approach that utilizes different services based on the detected language:
+Our transcription system architecture was designed based on empirical evidence from our scientific evaluation:

-### Core Architecture

 ```
             ┌────────────────┐